 Social Work Professors make between $34,940 and $134,740 a year.

 Social Work Professors who work in California, Maryland, or Kansas, make the highest salaries.

 Below is a list of the median annual salaries for Social Work Professors in different U.S. states.

 |State||Annual Mean Salary|

-What Tools & Technology do Social Work Professors Use?
+Tools & Technologies Used by Social Work Professors

 Below is a list of the types of tools and technologies that Social Work Professors may use on a daily basis: